-From the fragments we are intermittently offered by writer/director Farhad Mann I was able to discern the following.
+Never let it be said, that Exploding Helicopter doesn’t like a challenge.
+From the fragments we are intermittently offered by writer/director Farhad Mann we were able to discern the following about Lawnmower Man 2: Beyond Cyberspace (1996).

-Meanwhile some street kids who are also computer hackers stumble on what Jobe is up to.
+Meanwhile some street kid computer hackers stumble on what Jobe is up to.
 They seek out Benjamin Trace (Patrick Bergin), a retired virtual reality whiz, who is the only man who can stop the dastardly scheme.

-Using the ‘power of the internet’ - hell it was 1996 nobody really knew what it was back then - Jobe takes control of a helicopter that happens to be flying nearby.
+One of these efforts involves attacking Bergin’s mountain hideaway.
+Using the ‘power of the internet’, Jobe takes control of a helicopter that happens to be flying nearby.

-He steers it on a crash course towards Bergin’s wooden cabin, but the tell-tell ‘thwacka thwacka’ of the rotor blades alerts the inhabitants who flee as the chopper bears down on them.
-The helicopter crashes into shack with the blades making a pleasing wood chip out of the roofs and walls.
+He steers the aircraft on a crash course towards Bergin’s wooden cabin, but the tell-tell ‘thwacka thwacka’ of the rotor blades alerts the occupants.
+The helicopter crashes into shack as Bergin and the pesky scamps flee to safety.

-You might justifiably have higher expectations given that when Lawnmower Man was released in 1992 it’s special effects were widely praised, despite now looking incredibly dated.
-But as Lawnmower Man 2 is a cheap cash-in, with budget notable by its absence, it should be judged on its merits.
+You might justifiably have higher expectations given that the Lawnmower Man was widely praised on its release for its special effects.
+But given that Lawnmower Man 2 is a cheap cash-in, with a budget notable by its absence, it should be judged on its merits.

 Exploding helicopter innovation